 You now have the choice of opting out of having your personal medical records stored on a national database as part of the My Health Record system – and kept there for as long as 130 years.

-The government has now signalled that the opt-out period will be extended a month beyond the original October deadline, and individuals will be able to have their health information permanently deleted from the system.
+The government has extended the opt-out period to 31 January 2019, and individuals will be able to have their health information permanently deleted from the system.
 Beyond the opt-out deadline, My Health Record say individuals can permanently delete their record at any time.

 That being said, there was a lot of public debate prior to the start of the opt-out period concerning the merits and risks of the digitisation of people’s medical information.
 Those in support argue it has the potential to reduce clerical issues like medication errors, while those with concerns highlight the potential privacy and security risks of storing Aussies’ personal data en masse in a national database.

 So, with that in mind, here’s our explainer about the My Health Record system, along with its potential pros and cons.

 My Health Record is a government initiative that stores a digital copy of your personal medical information within an online national database, accessible to approved health professionals such as GPs and ER healthcare providers.
 You personally manage your My Health Record, which means you can choose who it’s shared with, add additional information and change its security settings.

 My Health Record was first launched in 2012 by the Gillard government, however at the time it was known as the Personally Controlled Electronic Health Record (PCEHR).
 In 2016 the initiative was renamed My Health Record and launched by the Turnbull government – at the time the service had 2.6 million users, which represents approximately one ninth of Australia’s current population of 24.13 million.